Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 This confirms the backend API is running correctly.

-## part 2: start the frontend interface
+## Part 2: start the frontend interface

 ### Step 2: Launch the frontend development server